Kitware/dive/docs/Deployment-Provision.md

 ## Before you begin

 You'll need a GCP Virtual Machine (VM) with the features listed below.
+This section will guide you through creating one and deploying VIAME using Terraform and Ansible.

+* [Terraform](https://www.terraform.io/) automates the process of creating and destroying cloud resources such as VMs.
+* [Ansible](https://www.ansible.com/) automates configuration, such as software installation, on newly created machines.

-This section will guide you through creating one and deploying VIAME using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/).
-If you do not want to use these tools, you can create your own VM through the management console and skip to [the docker documentation instead](Deployment-Docker-Compose.md).
+Together, these tools allow you to quickly create a reproducible environment.
+If you do not want to use these tools, you can create your own VM manually through the management console and skip to [the docker documentation instead](Deployment-Docker-Compose.md).

 | Feature | Recommended value |
 |---------|-------------------|